 NOTE: conversion of x to a data.frame is not supported if x contains any list, SimpleList, or CompressedList columns.

+'''

-as (from, "data.frame"): Coerces a DataFrame to a data.frame by calling as.data.frame (from).
+as(from, "data.frame"): Coerces a DataFrame to a data.frame by calling as.data.frame(from). as.matrix(x): Coerces the DataFrame to a matrix, if possible.

+'''

 DataTable, Vector, and RangedData, which makes heavy use of this class.